Imported Transactions: The Needs Review Workflow

 Accepting Transactions

 When you accept a transaction, BeeKeeper creates a journal entry in your books.
-This is the core action of the Bank Tab.
+This is the core action of the Needs Review tab.

 To accept a single transaction:

-1. Find the transaction in the Bank Tab.
+1. Find the transaction in the Needs Review tab.

-2. Verify that the account (expense or income category) is correct.
+4. Select the correct account (expense or income category).

 What happens behind the scenes: